Washington

 Current Legislative Efforts: HB 1671 (2025-2026)

-Washington lawmakers have not given up on comprehensive privacy legislation.
-House Bill 1671, titled the People Privacy Act, was introduced in the 2025 session.
-The bill would apply to persons conducting business in Washington or targeting Washington residents that collect or process personal data.
+House Bill 1671, titled the People's Privacy Act, is the most significant development in Washington comprehensive privacy legislation in years.
+The bill would apply to persons conducting business in Washington or targeting Washington residents who collect or process personal data.

 Federal Privacy Framework

-In the absence of a comprehensive state law, several federal statutes provide baseline privacy protections for Washington residents:
+In the absence of a comprehensive state consumer privacy law, several federal statutes provide baseline privacy protections for Washington residents.

 Health Insurance Portability and Accountability Act (HIPAA).
 Protects health information held by covered entities such as healthcare providers, health plans, and healthcare clearinghouses.
-HIPAA does not cover many of the entities and data types that fall under Washington MHMDA.
+HIPAA does not cover many of the entities and data types that fall under Washington's MHMDA, which is why the MHMDA was necessary.

 Gramm-Leach-Bliley Act (GLBA).
 Requires financial institutions to explain their information-sharing practices and safeguard sensitive data.
-Washington biometric law explicitly exempts entities subject to the GLBA.
+Washington's biometric law explicitly exempts entities subject to the GLBA.

-Children Online Privacy Protection Act (COPPA).
-Protects the online privacy of children under 13 by requiring parental consent for data collection.
+Children's Online Privacy Protection Act (COPPA).
+Protects the online privacy of children under 13 by requiring parental consent before data collection.

 Fair Credit Reporting Act (FCRA).
-Regulates the collection, dissemination, and use of consumer credit information.
+Regulates the collection, dissemination, and use of consumer credit information by consumer reporting agencies.

 Practical Compliance Guidance